Branch Coverage

 Code Example

 Let’s see branch code coverage in action with a simple code that uses an if statement.
 The if statement has two branches.
 One True branch and one False branch.
-The True branch is covered or executed when the if condition evaluates to true.
-The False branch is covered when the if condition evaluates to false.
+The True branch is covered or executed when the if condition is considered true.
+The False branch is covered when the if condition is considered false.

 public class BranchCoverageDemo { public void demo(boolean flag) { if(flag) { System.out.println("Branch Code Demo"); } } public static void main(String[] args) { BranchCoverageDemo bc = new BranchCoverageDemo(); bc.demo(true); bc.demo(false); } }

-A branch is covered by the test if it is executed during the test run.
+The test covers a branch if it is executed during the test run.
 The coverage report highlights the covered branches with green color.
-The red color highlight indicates that the branch is not covered by the tests.
+The red color highlight indicates that the tests do not cover the branch.

 Line vs Branch Coverage

-Statement coverage do not imply branch coverage.
+Statement coverage does not imply branch coverage.
 If we remove bc.demo(false) statement we can still achieve 100% Statement coverage but not branch coverage.

 Related